-Teachers will record the names of children who persistently misbehave, behaviour will be discussed at parents evening and if necessary additional meetings will be arranged.
-Staff will complete a behaviour incident report when intervention is required.
+Teachers will record the names of children and behaviour will be discussed at parents evening and if necessary additional meetings will be arranged.
+Staff will record this on My Concerns/CPOMS.

-Children who persistently break the rules will be sent to the Headteacher.
+Children with persistent unacceptable behaviour, will be sent to the Headteacher.
 The teacher will inform parents/carers of any problems and work with them to improve their child's behaviour.

-Children with Emotional and Behavioural difficulties will be supported by the school's SENCo, Learning Mentor and outside agencies Gilbrook Behaviour support, Educational Psychologists).
+Children with Emotional and Behavioural difficulties will be supported by the school's SENCo, school ELSA and outside agencies Gilbrook Behaviour support, Educational Psychologists).
 Additional behaviour strategies may be used to support individual pupils.